MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/bookmarks-support.md

 ## Bookmarks support in your visual

-To create a Power BI visual that supports bookmarks, you have to configure it to react correctly when changes are made to it.
+A Power BI visual that supports bookmarks has to be able to save and provide the correct information when needed.
-If your visual interacts with other visuals, selects data points, or filters other visuals, you need to save the bookmarked state in *properties*.
+If your visual interacts with other visuals, selects data points, or filters other visuals, you need to save the bookmarked state in the visual's *filterState properties*.

 > [!NOTE]
 >